 Not many groups have to be as adaptable as enterprise software developers.
 In the fast-moving world of software development, every day as an education.
 Today’s enterprise coders are most certainly familiar with DevOps, at least peripherally.
-But while some find the DevOps philosophy has rigid expectations, others believe that is changing.
+While some find the DevOps philosophy has rigid expectations, others believe that is changing.

 One example of this perceived rigidity is exercised in the idea that DevOps must remain hand coded, just because that’s what is traditionally done.
 This leaves little room for low code or no code.
 These digital schools of thought, while all intended to foster an environment of efficiency and cooperation, seem to be at philosophical odds.
 But that may not be true much longer.